 Antioxidants: A group of natural and synthetic ingredients that protect skin against environmental stressors like free radicals.
 Popular antioxidants include vitamins E and C, lycopene, green tea, and niacinamide.

-Benzoyl Peroxide: A well-researched over-the-counter antibacterial agent considered highly effective for treating acne by killing bacteria without much irritation.
+Benzoyl Peroxide: A well-researched over-the-counter antibacterial agent considered highly effective for treating acne by killing bacteria.

 Beta-Hydroxy Acid (BHA): Oil-soluble exfoliants that penetrate pores deeply to clear acne and blackheads.
 Salicylic acid is the most common BHA in skincare.